 - The SLICE II Study – Sex-based differences in the immunobiology and natural history of acute and convalescent Lyme disease

-We have 15 manuscripts published in peer-reviewed journals across a range of disciplines, including infectious diseases, rheumatology, dermatology, sex and gender-based medicine, public health, and quality of life research.
+Our Center has published numerous manuscripts in peer-reviewed journals across a range of disciplines, including infectious disease, rheumatology, dermatology, immunology, neuroinflammation, neuropsychology, sex and gender-based medicine, public health, and quality of life research.

 - Development of a Multiantigen Panel for Improved Detection of Borrelia burgdorferi Infection in Early Lyme Disease.
 Lauren J. Lahey, Michael W. Panas, Rong Mao, Michelle Delanoy, John J. Flanagan, Steven R. Binder, Alison W. Rebman, Jose G. Montoya, Mark J. Soloski, Allen C. Steere, Raymond J. Dattwyler, Paul M. Arnaboldi, John N. Aucott, William H. Robinson.
 Journal of Clinical Microbiology.
 Volume 53, Issue 12, December 2015.
 The article shows that a newly developed 10-antigen panel can improve sensitivity of blood testing in early Lyme disease. http://www.ncbi.nlm.nih.gov/pubmed/26447113